 Specialization- Program Planning and Administration includes but is not limited to the following activities: Program planning, evaluation, quality improvement, client satisfaction surveys, research, grant writing, fundraising, resource development, community assessment, needs assessment, board and volunteer development, strategic planning, public policy and advocacy, staff development, training, review and development of policies and procedures, development of manuals, project management, special events, attending board and other committee meetings, assisting in the preparation of annual and special reports.
-Students in this Specialization are encouraged to apply the strengths-based family-centered perspective to their own analysis and plan even if it is not specified in the agency of practice.
+Students in this Specialization are encouraged to apply the strengths-based family centered perspective to their own analysis and plan even if it is not specified in the agency of practice.

-Specialization - Family Centered Direct Practice and School Social Work include but are not limited to the following: At this level, students should be able to utilize a variety of social work practice models and evaluate their utility and limitation with cases of greater complexity, integrate the strengths-based family-centered approach to work with individuals and families, make effective use of interdisciplinary teams to accomplish case goals, collaborate effectively with identified constituents to accomplish goals, demonstrate mature professional judgment in planning and implementing collaborative interventions in the context of complex systems.
+Specialization - Family Centered Direct Practice and School Social Work include but are not limited to the following: At this level, students should be able to utilize a variety of social work practice models and evaluate their utility and limitation with cases of greater complexity, integrate the strengths-based family centered approach to work with individuals and families, make effective use of interdisciplinary teams to accomplish case goals, collaborate effectively with identified constituents to accomplish goals, demonstrate mature professional judgment in planning and implementing collaborative interventions in the context of complex systems.

-Generalist Practice Sample Assignments Chicago State University Master of Social Work Program
+Generalist/Generalist Practice Sample Assignments Chicago State University Master of Social Work Program

-Generalist placements are where students become socialized to the profession and develop an understanding of social work knowledge, values, skills, cognitive and affective processes, and ethics.
-This is also where students are provided an opportunity to apply the generalist model to practice as they assess and develop or enhance their beginning-level practice skills with (I=individuals, F= families, G=groups, C=communities, and O=organizations.
-The following is a list of sample assignments with systems levels:
+Generalist placements are where students become socialized to the profession and develop an understanding of social work values, skills and ethics.
+This is also where students are provided an opportunity to apply the generalist model to practice as they assess and develop or enhance their beginning level practice skills with individuals, families, groups, communities and organizations.
+The following is a list of sample assignments: